fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5d.md

 #### 5.21: bloglist end to end testing, step5

 <!-- Tee testi, joka varmistaa, että blogin lisännyt käyttäjä voi poistaa blogin. -->
-Make a test for ensuring, that the user who created a blog can delete it.
+Make a test for ensuring that the user who created a blog can delete it.

 <!-- <i>Vapaaehtoinen bonustehtävä:</i> varmista myös että poisto ei onnistu muilta kuin blogin lisänneeltä käyttäjältä. -->
 <i>Optional bonus exercise:</i> also check that other users cannot delete the blog.

 #### 5.22: bloglist end end testing, step 6

-Make a test which checks, that the blogs are ordered according to likes with the blog with the most likes being first.
+Make a test which checks that the blogs are ordered according to likes with the blog with the most likes being first.

 This exercise might be a bit trickier.
 One solution is to find all of the blogs and then compare them in the callback function of a [then](https://docs.cypress.io/api/commands/then.html#DOM-element) command.